- Home

 - 8

 GLYCEMIC TIP: For optimal blood sugar control, serve these stuffed peppers alongside a large mixed green salad with olive oil vinaigrette.
 Eat the salad first to maximize the fiber benefit and slow glucose absorption from the meal.
-Always check hot sauce labels to ensure no added sugars, as some commercial brands contain 1-2g sugar per serving that can impact blood glucose.
+Always check buffalo sauce labels to ensure no added sugars, as some commercial brands contain 1-2g sugar per tablespoon that can significantly impact blood glucose.
+Choose Frank's RedHot Original or other verified sugar-free hot sauces.
+When selecting mayonnaise, avocado oil-based versions are strongly recommended over regular mayonnaise for better metabolic health and reduced omega-6 fatty acid intake.

 📊 Nutrition Per Serving